North Hertfordshire: History

 The new district was named North Hertfordshire, reflecting its position within the wider county.
-Hertfordshire has a two-tier structure of local government, with the ten district councils (including North Hertfordshire District Council) providing district-level services, and Hertfordshire County Council providing county-level services.

 Governance

+North Hertfordshire District Council provides district-level services.
+County-level services are provided by Hertfordshire County Council.
+Much of the district is covered by civil parishes, which form a third tier of local government for their areas.

 Political control

+The council has been under no overall control since the 2019 election.
+Following the 2024 election the council is being run by a Labour minority administration.

 The first election to North Hertfordshire District Council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new system came into force on 1 April 1974.
 Political control since 1974 has been as follows:

 Leadership

-The leaders of the council since 1974 (formally the chair of the policy and resources committee prior to the Local Government Act 2000) have been:
+The leaders of the council since 1974 have been:

 Composition

-The council consists of 49 elected members, representing twenty-four wards.
-The council has been under no overall control since 2019, being run by a Labour and Liberal Democrats joint administration.
-In the 2021 council elections Labour lost the Letchworth Grange seat to the Conservative party.
-A total of 17 seats out of the 49 of the council were contested, including two by-elections.
-The 16 other seats were held by the incumbent party.
-In the 2022 council elections, the Conservatives lost two seats to the Liberal Democrats, being Letchworth South West and Hitchin Priory, as well as losing a further two seats to Labour, being Royston Palace and Baldock Town.
+Following the 2024 election and subsequent changes of allegiance up to May 2025, the composition of the council was:

+The next election is due in 2028.

+Elections

+Since the last boundary changes in 2024, the council has comprised 51 councillors representing 25 wards, with each ward elected one, two or three councillors.
+Elections are held every four years.

 Premises

 When the council was created in 1974, it inherited five sets of offices from the five former authorities, spread across the four towns of Hitchin, Letchworth, Baldock and Royston.
 Initially the new council used the former Hitchin Rural District Council's offices (later called Centenary House) on Grammar School Walk in Hitchin as its headquarters, with the other offices providing additional accommodation.
-In 1975, the year after the new council's creation, it consolidated most of its functions into a new six-storey building called Council Offices on Gernon Road in Letchworth.
+In 1975, the year after the new council's creation, it consolidated most of its functions into a new six-storey building called Council Offices on Gernon Road in Letchworth, designed by Tony Walker of architects Damond Lock, Grabowski and Partners.
+The building was formally opened on 22 July 1975 by Prince Richard, Duke of Gloucester.
 The council rented the building until 2013, when it purchased it for £3.6 million.

-Towns and Parishes
+Towns and parishes

 North Hertfordshire contains four towns, being Baldock, Hitchin, Letchworth, and Royston.
 The district also borders the northern, western and southern edges of Stevenage, and some parts of the latter's urban area lie within North Hertfordshire rather than the borough of Stevenage, notably including much of the Great Ashby area.
+Knebworth is a post town, but its parish council has not formally declared it a town.

 North Hertfordshire contains 35 civil parishes.
 Six of the smaller parishes do not have parish councils, having instead a parish meeting, being those marked with asterisks(*) below.
 In addition, the three towns of Baldock, Hitchin, and Letchworth are unparished areas, as no successor parishes were created for those three former urban districts on their abolition in 1974.
 A Letchworth Garden City Parish was subsequently created in 2005, but was abolished in 2013.